 Purchasing Long Term Care insurance is a smart decision for those looking to plan ahead for the future to mitigate costs that typically come with aging.
-Statistically, two-third of all men and 50 percent of all women over the age of 65 need some sort of continuous long term care.
+Statistically, one-third of all men and half of all women over the age of 65 need some sort of continuous long-term care.
 Purchasing Long Term Care insurance now can help you to preserve your assets for your family or other beneficiaries, so that you do not have to use your assets later in life to pay for care.
 Cost of care could also increase in the future, and the ever-changing Health insurance laws and regulations may affect whether or not you or your spouse will qualify for Medicaid.

 Long Term Care insurance will require you or your spouse to meet certain requirements before benefits will be provided.
 Eligibility requirements and policy terms may include some or all of the following: